-The current members of the Compensation Committee are Paul A. Brooke (Chair), Barry M. Ariko and Julian C. Baker.
-The Compensation Committee held five meetings during 2014.
+The current members of the Compensation Committee are Paul A. Brooke (Chair), Julian C. Baker and Jean-Jacques Bienaimé.
+The Compensation Committee held five meetings during 2015.
 The Compensation Committee's primary functions are to assist the Board in meeting its responsibilities with regard to oversight and determination of executive compensation and to review and make recommendations with respect to major compensation plans, policies and programs of the Company.
 Other specific duties and responsibilities of the Compensation Committee are to develop and monitor compensation arrangements for our executive officers, determine compensation for our CEO and other executive officers, determine stock-based compensation awards for our executive officers, and administer performance-based compensation plans such as our Amended and Restated 2010 Stock Incentive Plan (the "2010 Stock Incentive Plan").
-A subcommittee of the Compensation Committee, consisting of Mr. Brooke and Mr. Ariko, served as the Management Stock Option Committee and determined stock-based compensation awards for our executive officers and administered our stock option plans such as our 2010 Stock Incentive Plan.
+For part of 2015, a subcommittee of the Compensation Committee, consisting of Mr. Brooke and Barry M. Ariko, who retired from the Board in May 2015, served as the Management Stock Option Committee and determined stock-based compensation awards for our executive officers and administered our stock option plans such as our 2010 Stock Incentive Plan.
 The Compensation Committee also reviews and recommends directors' compensation to the full Board.
-The Compensation Committee has the sole authority to select, retain, terminate and approve the fees and other retention terms of consultants as it deems appropriate to perform its duties.
-Additional information concerning the Compensation Committee's processes and procedures for the consideration and determination of executive compensation is set forth under the heading "Executive Compensation-Compensation Discussion and Analysis."
+The Compensation Committee has the sole authority to select, retain, terminate and approve the fees and other retention terms of consultants as it deems appropriate to perform its duties, Additional information concerning the Compensation Committee's processes and procedures for the consideration and determination of executive compensation is set forth under the heading "Executive Compensation-Compensation Discussion and Analysis."